A Two-stage Transformer Framework for Temporal Localization of Distracted Driver Behaviors: Conclusion

 \subsection{Summary of Contributions}

-This study addressed the critical challenge of temporal action localization in driver monitoring systems, a domain characterized by complex, untrimmed video sequences and diverse behavioral patterns.
-To tackle this, we proposed a robust two-stage framework that leverages the representational power of Masked Autoencoders (VideoMAE) for feature extraction, coupled with a specialized Action Localization (AMA) module.
-By decoupling the representation learning from the temporal boundary prediction, we were able to systematically evaluate how model capacity and architectural components influence detection performance.
-The core contribution of this work lies in the extensive benchmarking of self-supervised backbones—specifically ViT-Base and ViT-Giant—and the validation of multi-scale pooling mechanisms within the localization head.
-This approach effectively circumvents the limitations of traditional supervised pre-training, enabling the model to learn richer, more discriminative spatiotemporal features directly from the driving context.
+This study presented a robust two-stage framework for temporal action localization in driver monitoring systems, combining the spatiotemporal representational power of Masked Autoencoders (VideoMAE) with an Augmented Self-Mask Attention (AMA) module.
+By decoupling representation learning from temporal boundary regression, we systematically benchmarked the impact of model capacity using ViT-Base and ViT-Giant backbones.
+The core contribution lies in this extensive self-supervised evaluation alongside the validation of a multi-scale pooling mechanism within the localization head, bypassing the limitations of traditional supervised pretraining to capture richer driving-context dynamics.